§3097.3. Secretary of Conservation and Energy; powers and duties

 achieve compliance, and a time limit within which compliance with the order must be

-penalty for such violation.
-Any person subjected to a civil penalty shall have the right to a
+for such violation.
+Any person subjected to a civil penalty shall have the right to a public

-public hearing if requested in writing, which written request shall suspend the imposition of
+hearing if requested in writing, which written request shall suspend the imposition of penalty

-penalty until final action is taken by the commissioner.
+until final action is taken by the secretary.

-(2) The commissioner is hereby authorized to assess civil penalties for each day of
+(2) The secretary is hereby authorized to assess civil penalties for each day of

 (a) For violations of rules and regulations promulgated pursuant to Subparagraph